agentmorris/nfl-game-dates/docs/year_2009_week_19_with_quality.md

----
-title: Game info for 2009 championship
+## Game info for 2009 championship
----
 New York Jets at Indianapolis Colts, Sunday, Jan 24, 3:05 PM